PrathamBhavsar/obsidian/Flutter/Static Linking.md

-when a native code library is embedded into the app's [[Executable Image|executable image]]
+when a native code library is embedded into the app's [[executable image|executable image]]